rienath/Estimating-Penalty-Coefficients-for-QUBO-Problems/Project Log/Project Log.md

 * What CO are
 * Solving them quickly is important
 * One promising approach is Walsh interactions which attached explicit energy to energies of the variables, which is naturally.
 In Lewis part
-* Identify the gaps in summary and propose research question
+* In summary, summarize everything and form a research question (or repeat the one from the project proposal)
 * Why am I describing all of this
 * Explain objective function
 * Number equations